Flame Retardants

 U.S. women with higher levels of BDE-47 and BDE-153 had a higher risk of gestational diabetes (Rahman et al. 2019).
 Another U.S. study found that pre-conception levels of PBDE-153 (but not other chemicals) were indeed linked to an increased risk of developing gestational diabetes (Smarr et al. 2016).
 Another study, from Iran, found that total PBDE levels were associated with gestational diabetes as well (Eslami et al. 2016).
 A study from China found that PBDE levels were associated with the development of gestational diabetes (Liu et al. 2018).
 Chinese women with higher levels of PBDE-28 in their blood had a higher risk of gestational diabetes (Ma et al. 2023).

 A very small study of pregnant women in Shanghai, China, found that newer, organophosphate flame retardants were present in 100% of women, but were not associated with health effects, including gestational diabetes (Feng et al. 2016).
 I expect a larger sample size would be needed to show some associations.
 Indeed a larger Chinese study found that multiple organophosphates were associated with an increased risk of gestational diabetes and higher post-meal glucose levels (Jin et al. 2023).
+Another Chinese study found that mixtures of organophosphorus flame retardants were associated with an increased risk of gestational diabetes, with TBP, TPHP, and TMCP as the major contributors (Lang et al. 2024a).
+These authors also found that higher exposure to TDCPP and TBEP as well as a mixture of flame retardants and phthalates were associated with an increased risk of gestational diabetes (Lang et al. 2024b).

 A U.S. study from Cincinnati, Ohio, found that PBDEs were linked to higher glucose and cholesterol levels during pregnancy (Vuong et al. 2021).
 This study also found that pregnant women with higher exposure to diphenyl phosphate (DPHP) had a lower risk of high blood glucose levels (Yang et al. 2022).